abcornils/Zooplankton_biomass/README.md

 # Zooplankton_biomass

 This repository holds the scripts used for the publication "Testing the usefulness of optical data for zooplankton long-term monitoring: Taxonomic composition, abundance, biomass and size spectra from ZooScan image analysis" by Cornils et al. (2022).
-The five R scripts transform the exported data of EcoTaxa dataset https://ecotaxa.obs-vlfr.fr/prj/2771 to abundance, biovolume and biomass estimates in the following order:
+The five R scripts transform the output of EcoTaxa dataset https://ecotaxa.obs-vlfr.fr/prj/2771 to abundance, biovolume and biomass estimates in the following order:

 The script "PS78_ecotaxa_export_transformation.R" transforms the exported data from project https://ecotaxa.obs-vlfr.fr/prj/2771.
 It adjust station data, adds manual counts for images with multiple objects (ps78_multiples_ident.txt) and calculates abundance and biovolume.